Perspective distortion: Optics

+It can be seen that, for a fixed $M$, the longer focal length leads to small change of $M$, the shorter focal length leads to big change of $M$.
+That means to get the same $M$ by moving to the longer focal length, the object changes less, looks more shallow, vice versa.

 Influencing factors

 Perspective distortion is influenced by the relationship between two factors: the angle of view at which the image is captured by the camera and the angle of view at which the photograph of the subject is presented or viewed.

 Angle of view of the capture

 When photographs are viewed at the ordinary viewing distance, the angle of view at which the image is captured accounts completely for the appearance of perspective distortion.
 The general assumption that "undoctored" photos cannot distort a scene is incorrect.
 Perspective distortion is particularly noticeable in portraits taken with wide-angle lenses at short camera-to-subject distances.
 They generally give an unpleasant impression, making the nose appear too large with respect to the rest of the face, and distorting the facial expression.
 Framing the same subject identically while using a moderate telephoto or long focus lens (with a narrow angle of view) flattens the image to a more flattering perspective.
 It is for this reason that, for a 35 mm camera, lenses with focal lengths from about 85 through 135 mm are generally considered to be good portrait lenses.
 It does however make difference, whether the photograph is taken landscape or portrait.
 A 50 mm lens is suitable for photographing people when the orientation is landscape.
 Conversely, using lenses with much longer focal lengths for portraits results in more extreme flattening of facial features, which also may be objectionable to the viewer.